 WHAT IF's: Lucinda Bassett wrote in her book, From Panic to Power that if you are a creative person you might be more susceptible to panic attacks.
 Creative people have such vivid imaginations and use their own imagination to scare themselves.
 We have a choice.
 We can think positively or negatively about our future.
 Start replacing your negative "What if" thoughts with positive ones.
 I bet that you are scaring yourself and thinking negatively about your future.
 This also takes practice.
 Catch yourself whenever you think negatively.
 Replace the thought with a positive one.

 L-THEANINE: L-theanine is an amino acid known to promote relaxation and is derived from Green tea leaves.
 If you are unaware of this amino acid, you can read more about it at suntheanine.com.
 I did take this supplement daily for a year or so and believe it to have helped me in some way.
 Whether it was real or a placebo I am not sure.
 It may be worth looking into for yourself.

 If you find yourself frantically searching online for anxiety cures, the answer is in the FREE video below, "Dr. Harry Barry: Overcoming Panic Attacks" by Dr. Harry Barry.

 The best advice I could give you is to watch this free video over and over again until it makes sense.
 Then watch it again and again.

-The more you educate yourself on the subject of anxiety the more you may find that you are no longer frightened by it.
+The more you educate yourself on the subject of anxiety and panic attacks the more you may find that you are no longer frightened by it.